-In AC 2019-2020, the target was met.
-Although there was 100% candidate pass rate in AC 2019-2020, faculty identified those areas that needed to be enhanced in the course content.
+In AC 2021-2022, the target was met.
+Although there was 100% candidate first attempt pass rate in AC 2021-2022, faculty identified those areas that needed to be enhanced in the course content.
 The data showed the need for more information on IEP development.

 Candidate performance indicated that the national CEC Standards of the Knowledge and Skills that all Special Educators should possess have been met in the course content for the MAT Integrated-Merged General and Mild/Moderate Special Education program.
-Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2019-2020 SPED PRAXIS exam.
+Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2020-2021 SPED PRAXIS exam.
 The consensus was that IEP Development and Planning, and the Learning Environment were two areas that needed content enhancement.
 The "why" behind the results was to improve each candidate's knowledge and skills in the areas of IEP Development and the Learning Environment.
-Evidence of improvement indicated that content test scores improved overall for all candidates in AC 2020-21.
+Evidence of improvement indicated that content test scores improved overall for all candidates in AC 2021-22.

-Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty focused on presenting information and assignments focused on research-based instructional strategies and techniques.
+Based on analysis of the AC 2020-2021 results, faculty made the following changes in AC 2021-2022 to drive the cycle of improvement.
+In AC 2021-2022, faculty focused on presenting information and assignments focused on research-based instructional strategies and techniques.
 For the second academic year, faculty increased the number of IEP development activities in EDSP 5000 and EDSP 5010.
 Faculty identified the lowest content score for each SPED PRAXIS exam and enhanced this specific content in SPED course content.
-Two areas (candidate learning, and instruction) specific content items from the SPED PRAXIS exam that yielded the lowest passing scores were embedded in course content for AC 2020-2021.
-Program faculty identified SPED

-PRAXIS Content Category II Planning and the Learning Environment as one content area that yielded a passing score by all candidates and therefore did not need to be addressed in 2020-2021.
+Two areas (candidate learning, and instruction) specific content items from the SPED PRAXIS exam that yielded the lowest passing scores were embedded in course content for AC 2021-2022.
+Program faculty identified SPED PRAXIS Content Category II Planning and the Learning Environment as one content area that yielded an overall high passing score by all candidates and therefore did not need to be addressed in 2021-2022.

 These changes had a direct impact on the student's ability to demonstrate disciplinespecific content knowledge.
-As a result of these changes, in AC 2020-2021 the target was met.
+As a result of these changes, in AC 2021-2022 the target was met.

-Candidates in AC 2020-2021 also had a 100% pass rate and improved in IEP development.
-However, candidate performance in AC 2020-2021 indicated the continued need for more information and instruction in assessment.
+Candidates in AC 2021-2022 also had a 100% pass rate and improved in IEP development.
+However, candidate performance in AC 2021-2022 indicated the continued need for more information and instruction in assessment and Foundations and Professional Responsibilities.
 The faculty evaluated the results of the SPED PRAXIS exam and noted that candidates needed additional content knowledge on differentiation in assessing students with exceptionalities.
 Candidate performance indicated that the national CEC Standards of the Knowledge and Skills that all Special Educators should possess have been met in the course content for the MAT Integrated-Merged General and Mild/Moderate Special Education program.
-Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exam.
+Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2021-2022 SPED PRAXIS exam.

-In AC 2020-2021, the target was met.
-In AC 2020-2021, the target was that 100% of MAT students seeking Special Education certification would demonstrate discipline-specific content knowledge by successfully passing (minimum score 153) the Special Education: Core Knowledge and Mild to Moderate Applications (5543) Praxis Exam.
-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+In AC 2021-2022, the target was met.
+In AC 2021-2022, the target was that 100% of MAT students seeking Special Education certification would demonstrate discipline-specific content knowledge by successfully passing (minimum score 153) the Special Education: Core Knowledge and Mild to Moderate Applications (5543) Praxis Exam.
+Based on information gathered from analysis of the AC 2021-2022 data, faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.